-The Company did not transfer any assets measured at fair value on a recurring basis to or from Level 1 and Level 2 during either of the six months ended June 30, 2021 and 2020.
+The Company did not transfer any assets measured at fair value on a recurring basis to or from Level 1 and Level 2 during either of the nine months ended September 30, 2021 and 2020.

 The Debenture, as discussed in Note 9, contains embedded derivative features that are required to be bifurcated and remeasured each reporting period.
 Each quarter, the change in the fair value of the embedded derivative features, if any, is recorded in the Condensed Consolidated Statement of Operations and Comprehensive Loss.
 The Company uses a binomial lattice valuation model to derive the value of the embedded derivative features, which initially valued the bifurcated embedded derivative at \$65,000.
-The fair value of the derivative liability is \$0 at June 30, 2021 and December 31, 2020.
+The fair value of the derivative liability is \$0 at December 31, 2020.
+As of September 30, 2021, the debenture was repaid in full and accordingly no remaining derivative liability exists.
 Key inputs into this valuation model are the Company's current stock price, risk-free interest rates, the stock dividend yield, the stock volatility, and the credit spread.
 The first three aforementioned inputs are based on observable market data and are considered Level 1 inputs while the last two aforementioned inputs are unobservable and thus require management's judgment and are considered Level 3 inputs.
 This fair value measurement is considered a Level 3 measurement within the fair value hierarchy.